BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline-configuration.md

 set image_name=<image name>
 ```

-The following governs the directory to be mounted.
+The following governs the directories to be mounted.

 ```
 @REM Define volume variables from host directories